ashn-dot-dev/sunder/README.md

 Hello, world!
 ```

-The `-o OUT` option may be used to specify the name of the output executable.
+The `-o OUT` option may be used to specify the name of the output file.
+If this
-If this option is not provided then the output executable will default to the
+option is not provided then the output file will default to the name `a.out`.
-name `a.out`.

 Intermediate files of the form `OUT.*`, for output program `OUT` are generated
-during compilation and subsequently removed after the output executable has
+during compilation and subsequently removed after the output file has been
-been created.
-The `-k` flag will instruct the compiler *not* to remove these
+created.
+The `-k` flag will instruct the compiler *not* to remove these files.
-files (useful for debugging).

 ```sh
 $ SUNDER_BACKEND=C sunder-compile -k -o hello examples/hello.sunder